MicrosoftDocs/office-developer-client-docs/docs/excel/multithreaded-recalculation-in-excel.md

 It is worth restating that Excel does not run more than one command at once, so you do not need to employ the same precautions as when you are writing thread-safe functions, such as the use of thread-local memory and critical sections.

-## What Is and Is Not Considered Thread Safe by Excel
+## What is and is not considered thread safe by Excel
 <a name="xl2007xllsdk_threadsafe"> </a>

 Excel only considers the following as thread safe: